Footsteps to Mars (1993)

 His seventh footstep was, thus, designed to postpone the inevitable.
-He argued that a landing in Valles Marineris, Mars's equatorial "Grand Canyon," would provide a spectacular coda exciting enough to forestall program cancellation.
+He argued that a landing in Valles Marineris, the equatorial "Grand Canyon" of Mars, would provide a spectacular coda exciting enough to forestall program cancellation.

 After EMPIRE: Using Apollo Technology to Explore Mars and Venus (1965)